UWRealityLab/StructuralQueryToolkit/README.md

 Select "Build" to build your project.
 When asked for a directory, we recommend storing it in a separate and empty folder outside of the project.
 You will later need to compress this folder to share it.

-[TODO demonstration]
+To avoid any potential for your build failing due to file permissions, we recommend building to your desktop.

 Note that building your project can be a slow process, taking several minutes.

-## Running your build locally
+## Running your build locally (not recommended)

 Roughly speaking, due to browser security concerns, WebGL games must be executed through a web server.
 Running your project locally will result in the game not loading!
-Creating your own server or changing your browser's settings can be tedious for yourself and others that you plan to share it with.
+Hosting your own server or changing your browser's settings can be tedious for yourself and others that you plan to share it with.

 With that, the best way to share WebGL games is to upload it online and share it privately or publicly.